eusonlito/PHPCan/phpcan/libs/README.md

 libs folder
 ===========

-There are some external requiriments if you want a full featured PHPCan installation.
+There are some external requirements if you want a full featured PHPCan installation.

 Here all current supported packages: